Go Beyond Your Means: Unlearning with Per-Sample Gradient Orthogonalization: Method

 \subsection{Practical Algorithm}

-While performing the exact gradient flow on the retain set it is computationally expensive to run in practice, it inspires the design of our simple and practical unlearning algorithm \ourmethod{}.
-At each optimization step, we simply project the unlearn gradient to the space orthogonal to all individual gradients of the retain set.
+While performing the exact gradient flow on the retain set is too computationally expensive to run in practice, it inspires the design of our simple and practical unlearning algorithm \ourmethod{}.
+At each optimization step, we simply project the unlearn gradient to the space orthogonal to all individual gradients of the retain batch.
 Specifically, at each step, we sample a batch of examples from the unlearn set $\mathcal{D}_u$ and calculate the mean gradient vector on this batch.
 We denote this gradient vector as $g_u$.
 Next, we sample a batch from the retain set $\mathcal{D}_r$.
 For the retain batch with $k$ samples, we compute the per-sample gradient matrix $G_r = [g_r^1, g_r^2, \dots, g_r^k]$, where each column $g_r^i$ corresponds to the gradient vector for sample $i$ in the batch.
-Importantly, we note that this can be achieved efficiently using modern automatic differentiation libraries, such as PyTorch~\cite{paszke2019pytorch}, which allow us to obtain per-sample gradients in a single forward-backward pass.

-To ensure orthogonality between $g_u$ and the column space of $G_r$ we employ QR decomposition ~\cite{francis1961qr} on $G_r$.
+Importantly, we note that this can be achieved efficiently using modern automatic differentiation libraries, such as PyTorch~\citep{paszke2019pytorch}, which allow us to obtain per-sample gradients in a single forward-backward pass.
+To ensure orthogonality between $g_u$ and the column space of $G_r$, we employ QR decomposition ~\citep{francis1961qr} on $G_r$.
 This yields an orthonormal basis $Q = [q_r^1, q_r^2, \dots, q_r^k]$ that spans this subspace.
 Once the retain gradient subspace is defined, we project the unlearn gradient onto this subspace to compute its projection w.r.t each subspace vector.
-For a single retain gradient $g^i_r$, the projection is calculated as: $g_u^\perp = g_u - \sum_{j=1}^k \langle g_u, q^i_r \rangle q^i_r$.
-We note that while previous algorithms, for example \citet{lin2024gdr}, do try to mitigate interference between the unlearn and the retain set gradients, they achieve this on the batch-level average gradients and not on the gradients of the individual data points.
+For a single retain gradient $g^i_r$, the projection is calculated as: $g_u^\perp = g_u - \sum_{i=1}^k \langle g_u, q^i_r \rangle q^i_r$.
+We note that while previous algorithms, for example \cite{lin2024gdr}, do try to mitigate interference between the unlearn and the retain set gradients, they achieve this on the batch-level average gradients and not on the gradients of the individual data points.
 We found in our experiments that the more strict per-element constraint, instead of working on the mean gradient gives a stronger performance (Section~\ref{sec:ablation}).